cnorick/curse-of-strahd-notes/Strahd's Answers to Questions.md

 **On Andral:**

 Unlike everyone else at this table, I knew Andral.
 He was a fool, a pale imitation of a man, who harboured assassins and rogues from justice.
 His deification would anger me if it were not so pathetic.

+---

+**On Spies:**

+Yes, as ruler of this valley, I must ensure the safety and security of its residents.
+As such, I of course, employ a number of agents as would any gracious ruler.

+---